 Must-do ride: It would be easy to say ICON and The Big One, but we think travelling back to the 1930s with The Big Dipper and the Grand National is what Pleasure Beach is all about.

-If you’re planning a trip to one of the UK’s best theme parks, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to one of the UK’s best theme parks, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.